 He never wanted Donald Trump to be president.

-So Christopher Steele puts together unverified, Fusion GPS admitted before the Senate committee, they never verified any of the information that Christopher Steele provided in the dossier.
+So, Christopher Steele puts together unverified, Fusion GPS admitted before the Senate committee, they never verified any of the information that Christopher Steele provided in the dossier.

-And then before the House Intel Committee, remember, we learned that in fact Fusion GPS was working, in fact, with the Clinton campaign to get the phony information out there.
+And then before the House Intel Committee, remember, we learned that, in fact, Fusion GPS was working, in fact, with the Clinton campaign to get the phony information out there.

 You know, Russian hookers peeing in a bed in Moscow at a Ritz.

-Here's what here's what happens in the process.
+Here's what happens in the process.

-Then that dossier, if it's not bad enough that she and her campaign and the DNC paid for Russian propaganda to lie to the American people, if that's not bad enough, you know, op research is one thing, but this takes it 10 notches higher that you're paying for lies from Russia, Russian propaganda, so they can influence our election.
+Then that dossier, if it's not bad enough that she and her campaign and the DNC paid for Russian propaganda to lie to the American people, if that's not bad enough, you know, op research is one thing, but this takes its 10 notches higher that you're paying for lies from Russia, Russian propaganda, so they can influence our election.

 This is ironic.

-Then the dossier that's compiled by Steele on behalf of Hillary and the Democratic Party.
+Then the dossier that's compiled by Steele on behalf of Hillary and the Democratic Party, that then becomes the essential part of the FISA application.

-There was a first attempt to get a Pfizer warrant on the Trump campaign in the summer of 2016.
+Just to give you a little timeline on all of this, there was a first attempt to get a FISA warrant on the Trump campaign in the summer of 2016.

 It was denied.